kubeshop/testkube-docs/docs/articles/teams.md

 ## Creating a New Team

-Select the [Create a new team] button in the overview above, you will be prompted for the name, slug and description (The slug is a human-friendly identifier used in URLs):
+Select the [Create a new team] button in the overview above, you will be prompted for the name, slug and description (the slug is a human-friendly identifier used in URLs):

 ![Create Team](images/create-team.png)